 But 5G is leading to a wholesale reinvention of the way factories run – and a future where all aspects of manufacturing, from production to delivery, are operating more efficiently.

-With 5G, manufacturing businesses will be able to monitor their machinery and optimize their energy consumption - reducing emissions.
-And 5G sensors will enhance a variety of processes, collecting real-time data that can improve productivity or even enable predictive maintenance - cutting down on waste.
-5G also enables remote operations – allowing teams to monitor and manage sites, or operations that may be dangerous, from a distance.
+With 5G, manufacturing businesses can monitor their machinery and optimize their energy consumption, reducing emissions.
+And 5G sensors are enhancing a variety of processes, collecting real-time data that improves productivity and enables predictive maintenance, cutting down on waste.
+5G also enables remote operations, allowing teams to monitor and manage sites or operations that may be dangerous, from a distance.

 Demand for energy continues to grow and we all know how a reliance on fossil fuels such as coal and oil makes fighting climate change that much harder.
 In fact, energy production and inefficient heating, ventilation and air conditioning in buildings contributes a quarter of America’s greenhouse emissions.